 Within the town you can also find a variety of great food to take away including award winning local sausages, homemade every day at Beaver’s Butchers which produces over 30 varieties and is known to many as The Sausage Shop and a chocolate and sweet shop that counts James Bond himself (well Daniel Craig) as a customer.
 Joneva stocks over 100 varieties of sweets and chocolates and makes 20 varieties of fudge on the premises with flavours including Irish Cream, Old Peculiar and of course Black Sheep Ale.
 There’s also an excellent wine shop in town, Corks & Cases.

 We recommend the walk to the Druid’s Temple, a 19th century folly which looks like a mini Stonehenge set just outside the town on the Swinton Estate.
 This estate is also home to a fabulous hotel and restaurant as well as a spa within the grounds - everything you need to complete your stay in Masham!

 Masham packs quite a punch for its size, filled to the brim with interesting attractions, excellent places to eat and of course surrounded by stunning Yorkshire Dales scenery.
-We have several Gorgeous Cottages in and around Masham including Morton House, Agra Cottage and The Mistal.
+We have several Gorgeous Cottages in and around Masham including Morton House and The Mistal.
 So, when are you coming?